Lessons learned as a digital planner creator for the last three years, and a people listener for a life-time.

 → 52x Weekly review pages accessible from the weekly planning page or the last day of the week

-The secret sauce of the 2022 digital planner for iPad
+This is the secret sauce of the 2022 digital planner for iPad.

 It’s the home of a handful of custom templates that you can copy and paste throughout the planner without messing with the hyperlinks.
 The built-in templates are organized in categories that you can access from the section’s index page.

 Here’s just a summary of available templates included:

 - project-related pages, including a Gantt chart